 Some of you may have read my review of Slugs (1982), Hutson's most infamous work; while it had energy and gleeful carnage, it was rather a shitty Xerox of Herbert's The Rats.
-Yes, this stuff has its place in horror, when you want to put your brains on vacation, but honestly Hutson's never interested me at all.
-I usually want a lot more from my horror fiction than poorly written, poorly imagined pulp.
+Yes, this stuff has its place in horror, when you want to put your brains on vacation, but honestly Hutson's never interested me at all; I generally want a lot more from my horror fiction than sleazy grody pulp.
 But I have to say these cover images are really cream of the crop of excessively graphic '80s horror paperbacks!
 Enjoy.

 Admittedly, The Skull (1982/Leisure 1989) is pretty reductive for a horror paperback cover; not only is it a skull, but it's a skull with fangs.

 Erebus (1984/Leisure 1988) is the personification of darkness in Greek mythology as well as a region of the Underworld, so yeah, great horror title!
 I love the intensity on the vampire's face - he's got a real Ray Liotta vibe.

 The inevitable sequel to Slugs came in the form of Breeding Ground (1985/Leisure 1987).
 This has a Tor Horror look to it, but it's nothing too outrageous.